Be the change

 King County Parent and Family Coalition - a grassroots group grounded in learning and leadership around issues that affect people with developmental disabilities

-Leadership Intensive - A cohort-style,10-month leadership development course for people with developmental disabilities, family members and allies.
-The current cohort is meeting September 2018 to June 2019.
+Leadership Intensive - A cohort-style leadership development course for people with developmental disabilities, family members and allies.
+Cohorts launch as funding allows.
+No cohorts are planned at this time.
 Class topics include:

 - Advocacy strategies